The-CF-Project/CarFigures/README.md

 And after doing it, the final results should be like this, with the end line saying "(your bot name) is now operational!"
 ![demo8](assets/demos/demo8.png)
 </details>
-\

 That's it!
-You are all set to rock and roll with CarFigures!\
-If you run into any trouble, don't hesitate to ask for help.
+You are all set to rock and roll with CarFigures, If you run into any trouble, don't hesitate to ask for help.
 We're here to make sure you have a smooth ride.

 ## Contributing to CarFigures!